Baki the Grappler: Anime

 Netflix renewed the series for a second season on March 19, 2019.
 On March 5, 2020, it was announced that the main staff TMS Entertainment would be returning to produce the second season with the addition of a new character designer and art director.
-The 13 episode second season covering the "Great Chinese Challenge" and the Alai Jr. arcs was released exclusively on Netflix on June 4, 2020.
+The 13-episode second season covering the "Great Chinese Challenge" and the Alai Jr. arcs was released exclusively on Netflix on June 4, 2020.
 Its opening theme is "Jounetsu wa Oboete Iru" performed by Granrodeo and its ending theme is "Dead Stroke" performed by Ena Fujita.

-In September 2020, it was announced Hanma Baki - Son of Ogre will be adapted as the third series and the sequel to the second season of the Netflix series.
-The 12-episode series was released on Netflix on September 30, 2021 as Baki Hanma.
+In September 2020, it was announced Hanma Baki: Son of Ogre will be adapted as the third series and the sequel to the second season of the Netflix series.
+The 12-episode series was released on Netflix on September 30, 2021, as Baki Hanma.
 The show's opening theme is "Treasure Pleasure" performed by Granrodeo while its ending theme is "Unchained World" performed by Generations from Exile Tribe.
 A second season was announced on March 24, 2022.
+The first half of the second season was released on July 26, and the second half on August 24, 2023.
+The second season has two openings and two endings.
+The first part's opening theme is "The Beast" by Wagakki Band, while Upstart performs its closing theme "Wilder".
+The second part opening is "Sarracenia" by Sky-Hi, while Be:First performs its closing theme "Salvia".

+At AnimeJapan 2024, Netflix announced a crossover anime with Kengan Ashura, titled Baki Hanma vs. Kengan Ashura, which premiered on June 6 of the same year.

+In March 2024, it was announced that the Baki-Dou manga will receive an anime adaptation by TMS Entertainment.
+It will premiere on Netflix in 2026.

 Video games

 There have been a few video games based on the series.
 A fighting game developed by Tomy was released for the PlayStation 2 as Grappler Baki: Baki Saikyō Retsuden (グラップラー刃牙 バキ最強列伝, Gurappurā Baki - Baki Saikyō Retsuden) in Japan in 2000 and as Fighting Fury in the United Kingdom during 2003.
 Baki the Grappler: Ultimate Championship was released for Android in 2017.
 A card game for web browsers called Typing Grappler Baki was created.
 Another browser game, Hanma Baki - Baki, was for Yahoo!
 Mobage.
-Yujiro Hanma appears as an unlockable character in the Playstation 2 game, Garouden Breakblow: Fist or Twist.
+The fighting game Baki Hanma: Blood Arena came out on September 11, 2025.
+Yujiro Hanma appears as an unlockable character in the PlayStation 2 game, Garōden: Breakblow – Fist or Twist.

+Stage play

+The underground arena arc of Baki the Grappler was adapted into a play written and directed by Daisuke Tanaka, who previously adapted Sakigake!!
+Otokojuku, with Hideaki Okuzumi in charge of the fighting and action scenes.
+Titled Baki the Grappler Stage: Underground Arena Arc (刃牙 THE GRAPPLER STAGE ―地下闘技場編―), it ran at Shinjuku Face from December 4 to 8, 2024.
+The production starred Yugo Sato as Baki, Momoka Onishi as Kozue, Sho Higano as Katsumi and Haruto Sakuraba as Hanayama.
+Actual martial artists Taishin Kohiruimaki and Kozo Takeda played Shuumei Kanou and Doppo, respectively.